kjosib/sophie/docs/reference.rst

 which -- despite reading mostly like a reference document -- is actually what the implementation uses internally.
 (If you must know, it's input to `this system <https://pypi.org/project/booze-tools/>`_.)

+Sophie is not exactly *block-structured:* module files have sections dedicated to:

+* Exports
+* Imports
+* Type definitions
+* Function definitions
+* "Main-Program" Behavior

+Every section is optional, but if it appears, it must appear in exactly that order.

+Within each section but the last, there is no ordering constraint.
+There is neither the need for, nor any concept of, *forward-declaration* of any kind.

 Semantics
 -----------